TTTTMMMM/AppleCrisp/README.md

 4. Add butter 1/4 stick at a time, softening first in microwave (10 seconds) and cut into smaller chunks.

-5. Peel apples, slice into 1/2 rings, and place in buttered baking dish.
+5. Peel 4 to 5 apples, slice into 1/2 rings, and place in buttered baking dish.

 6. Spread oatmeal mix on top of apples and pat down lighly.